Raisul447/spam-defender-review-captcha-for-woocommerce/README.md

 ---

 ## 📢 Update Notice
-= 1.0.1 =
+= 1.0.2 =
-First stable release – adds captcha protection to WooCommerce product reviews.
+Version 1.0.2 has been released as a stable version.

 ## ⚖️ License & Copyright
 - Copyright © **Raisul Islam Shagor**